Temuan people: Housing

 Traditionally, Temuans built their homes from materials found in a nearby forest.
 Now there are almost no traditional houses left.
 Even in remote villages, housing is built of wooden beams and planks using brick and lime.
 The Temuan village is very similar to the Malay village, except that it can be distinguished only by the presence of dogs, which are forbidden to kept as pets by the Malays.
 The houses are usually at a certain distance from each other.

 There are two types of housing in Desa Temuan, detached houses for the older generation and apartment buildings for young families.
 Often children live with their parents and rent out their apartments.
 It happens that some houses are rented out, then the family moves out to live with their relatives in the village.
 Desa Temuan has 3 shops, a public hall, a museum, a surau, a kindergarten, a playground, a football field, a primary school and a library.
 Most Temuan villages, although not all, are supplied with electricity and water supply.
 Traditionally, Temuans used water from a nearby pond for bathing, washing, toilet, and eating; there were even bamboo pipes used for plumbing.

-The Temuan people continue to see the world through the eyes of a jungle dweller.
-It is difficult for them to adapt to the noisy city life.
-They are depressed living in concrete housing, which can be very hot during the day and stays hot all night.
-They were more comfortable living in the peaceful and cool environment of the old village, where there are full of green trees that protects them from sunlight.
-Besides, they felt freer there.